-The University of the South Pacific (USP) is currently hosting the 2nd Author’s Conference of the Pacific Oceans and Climate Crisis Assessment Project (POCCA) project at the Tanoa International Hotel in Nadi.
+The University of the South Pacific (USP) is currently hosting the second Author’s Conference of the Pacific Oceans and Climate Crisis Assessment (POCCA) Project at the Tanoa International Hotel in Nadi.

 In his opening speech, Professor Biman Prasad, the Honourable Acting Prime Minister and Minister for Finance, highlighted the significance of this groundbreaking regional conference on climate change assessment, which brings together two esteemed Pacific educational institutions, the University of Canterbury in New Zealand and the University of the South Pacific.